Fiercefish1/Zigbee-Lock-Manager/README.md

 This integration was inspired by [KeyMaster](https://github.com/FutureTense/keymaster) for Z-Wave locks.
 Maybe someday this can be updated to provide the same feature parity.

+**Currently this only supports ZHA (Zigbee Home Automation) in Home Assistant.
+It does not support Zigbee2MQTT at this time.

 ## Features
 * Generates helers and dashboard cards for each code slot
 * Disable/Enable code slot